Other All Blacks

 Fred Murray was just a young player when the District Scheme was introduced in 1891 but already making a mark; unfortunately for Ponsonby he lived outside the district boundaries and was lost to the club.
 He was chosen for two early tours of Australia, in 1893 and 1897.

 Frank Wilson played for Ponsonby towards the end of the District Scheme and first represented Auckland in 1906.
-Keenly sought by University when it was allowed to join Senior ranks in 1908, he played the rest of his peace-time rugby with the Students.
+Keenly sought by University when it was allowed to join Senior ranks in 1908, he played the rest of his peace-time rugby with the Students and made the All Blacks in 1910.

 James Barrett, like Frank Wilson, was lost to Ponsonby when the District Scheme ran its course.
-He joined Marist when that club became a Senior entity, and was one of the club's first All Blacks.
+He joined Marist when that club became a Senior entity, and was one of the club's first All Blacks when he was picked for the home matches against Australia in 1913.

 Tuna Swain made the 1928 All Blacks from Hawke's Bay, where he had also been part of the Ranfurly Shield era, and came to Auckland in early 1929 when he joined Ponsonby.
 However he only played a handful of matches before injuring a knee and never played again.
 He had declared himself unavailable for the 1929 Australian tour before his injury.